hneemann/Digital/src/main/dig/hdl/HowTo.md

 Although this is very easy, it is also problematic because the clock is generated by flipflops, not by the pll which is usually available on the fpga.

-To utilize the pll available in the fpga a specific piece of hdl code needs to be generated.
+To utilize the pll available in the fpga, a specific piece of hdl code needs to be generated.
 This is done by defining a clock generator instead of simply define the
 frequency: